-The passing of a veteran is often very difficult on the surviving members of the veteran’s family.
-It is especially difficult if the veteran left behind young dependents.
-The VA provides benefits to qualifying survivors in order to ease the financial burden when the veteran passes.
-There are three types of benefits available to survivors:
+The passing of a veteran is often very difficult on the surviving veteran’s family members.
+It is especially difficult if the former service member left behind young dependents.
+The U.S. Department of Veterans Affairs provides benefits to qualifying survivors in order to ease the financial burden when the veteran passes.
+There are three types of survivor benefits available to survivors of veterans:

 - Survivors’ Pension (as referred to as “Death Pension”)

 - Dependency and Indemnity Compensation (DIC, disability compensation for a veteran’s death as a result of a service-connected disability)

 - Accrued Benefits